Alyssa Thomas: Overseas

 Thomas signed in Turkey for Yakin Dogu.
 In the 2016-17 offseason, Thomas signed with Yongin Samsung Blueminx of the Korean League.
 In 2017, Thomas resigned with Yongin Samsung Blueminx for the 2017-18 off-season.
 In 2018, Thomas signed with USK Praha of the Czech League for the 2018-19 off-season.

+On April 15, 2023, Thomas was named the Defensive Player of the Year of the 2022–23 EuroLeague Women season.

+Unrivaled

+On November 12, 2024, it was announced that Thomas would appear and play in the inaugural 2025 season of Unrivaled, the women's 3-on-3 basketball league founded by Napheesa Collier and Breanna Stewart.
+She plays for the Laces.

+National team career

+2024 Summer Olympics

+In June 2024, Thomas was named to the US women's Olympic team to compete at the 2024 Summer Olympics in France.
+Thomas and the United States defeated France 67–66 in the final, earning Thomas her first Olympic gold medal and the United States' eighth consecutive gold medal.